prisma-utils/prisma-utils/libs/prismerge/README.md

 }
 ```

-Running the command
+Executing

 ```bash
 npx prismerge -i prismerge.json
 ```

-will read all `*.prisma` files and generate a single `schema.prisma` file that can be read / processed by `prisma`.
+will read all `*.prisma` files defined in `inputs` and merges them into one single `schema.prisma` file that can be read and processed by `Prisma`.

 ## Mixins

-PrisMerge also allows to define `Mixins`, that can be inserted into models during the merge-process.
-Consider the following example:
+PrisMerge also allows for defining `Mixins`, that can be inserted into models.
+These Mixins can be used to define reoccurring field definitions, like the description for `id` fields.

-Most likely, your models will contain the following attributes (and definition):
+Consider the following example for a `mixin` file:

 ```bash
   id String @id @default(uuid())